CSCfi/rems/docs/development.md

 This setup should correspond to pretty much the default indentation of CIDER in Emacs.
 Other editors may need to adjust settings here and there, but our CI will help you to spot any mistakes.

-We use [hadolint](https://github.com/hadolint/hadolint) for linting the Dockerfile in CI

 ## Dependency updating

-Dependencies are declared three places: `project.clj` includes dependencies built with Leiningen (mostly back-end, some front-end development tooling), `shadow-cljs.edn` includes dependencies built with Shadow-CLJS (front-end), and `package.json` includes Node.js dependencies (front-end).
-Additionally, `Dockerfile` specifies a base image, and `.circleci/config.yml` includes certain dependencies as well.
+Dependencies are declared in
+- `project.clj` includes dependencies built with Leiningen (mostly back-end, some front-end development tooling)
+- `shadow-cljs.edn` includes dependencies built with Shadow-CLJS (front-end)
+- `package.json` includes Node.js dependencies (front-end)
+- `Dockerfile` specifies the base image
+- `.circleci/config.yml` includes certain build-time dependencies used by CircleCI

 Running `lein antq` produces a list of outdated dependencies by looking at their latest available versions.
 It can inspect Leiningen, Shadow-CLJS and CircleCI dependencies.

+[`lein ancient`] is also available, but the exclude metadata in `project.clj` is set up for `antq` so `ancient` will report these as outdated.

 Consider also installing `antq` as a (Clojure CLI tool)[https://github.com/liquidz/antq?tab=readme-ov-file#clojure-cli-tools-11111139-or-later] locally to be able to use the interactive upgrade dialogue and suppression metadata in `project.clj`.
 Upgrading deps interactively one by one is useful when running tests in between bumping versions.
 ```